stanleybak/hylaa/README.md

 The easiest way to get started with Hylaa is to run some of the examples.
 Models in Hylaa are defined in python code (more on the input format in the next section), and the tool is executed using python as well.

 Go to `examples/harmonic_oscillator` and run `ha.py` from the command line (`python ha.py`).
 This should create `plot.png` in the same folder, which will be an 2-d plot of the reachable set.
-This plot is similar to the timed harmonic oscillator plot given in the paper "Affine Systems Verification with Double-Projected Reachability: 10^6 Dimensions and Beyond".

 The dynamics in Hylaa are given as x' = **A**x, where **A** is the sparse dynamics matrix.
-Initial states and unsafe states are given as conjunctions of linear constraints.
+Initial states and unsafe states are given as conjunctions of linear constraints in an initial and output space.
+If you want to provide these using the normal state variables, just use the identity matrix as the initial and output spaces... although this may impact efficiency in high dimensions.

 You can see the 4-d system in the timed harmonic oscialltor case and the error states defined in the `define_ha` function in ha.py.
 Try changing the dynamics slightly and re-running the script to see the effect.

 Computation settings are given in the `define_settings` function.
 To switch from plotting a static image to a live plot during the computation, for example, change `plot_settings.plot_mode` to be `PlotSettings.PLOT_FULL`.
 Lots of settings exist in Hylaa (plotting mode, verification options, ect.).
 The default settings are generally okay, as long as you provide the time bound and time step size.
 If you want to do more advanced things such as select between cpu and gpu, or fix the number of arnoldi iterations rather that auto-tune it, or select the auto-tuning relative error threshold, the settings is the way to do that.
 All of them, as well as comments describing them can be found in `hylaa/settings.py`.